 Thailand is a truly special place and many people just don’t want to leave.
 You might decide to stay longer than you originally planned and rebook your flights.
 However, it is often not as simple as there is also the issue of extending your Thai Visa.

 Whether it’s possible to obtain a Thailand visa extension (and for how long) depends on how you entered the country.
 Many nationalities can enter visa free for limited periods, some can obtain a Thailand visa on arrival, and others need to obtain a Thai tourist visa.
-The Thailand online visa is expected to be launched by the end of 2018.
 It will simplify the process of applying for a Thai visa.

 Tourist visas are either valid for 30 days or 60 days (in most cases).
 It’s possible to get a Thai visa extension for an additional 30 days for a 60 day visa or an extra 7 days for a 30-day visa.
 Visas on arrival can only be extended for periods of 7 days.

 How to Obtain a Tourist Visa Extension Thailand

 To obtain a non-immigrant Thailand visa extension you need to go to a Thai Immigration Bureau office.
 There are offices in various location around Thailand where you can apply.
 You can’t apply at a border crossing.

 To apply, you need to fill out a Thailand visa extension form.
 You also need to provide a copy of your passport (which you can make at the offices) and a passport photo.
 In total, the application process takes around an hour from start to finish.